 Of all the bulbs, tulips are the most popular of the spring flowers.
-With unbelievable variety in color, form, and shape, tulip bulbs offer gardeners an interesting landscape solution that blends well with groundcovers, perennials, and annuals alike.
+With the unbelievable variety in color, form, and shape, tulip bulbs offer gardeners an interesting landscape solution that blends well with groundcovers, perennials, and annuals alike.
 Some tulips are excellent for naturalizing, but many need to be replanted every season as they are short-lived.
 Heavy soils and hot summers make it difficult for tulips to retain their vigor; they prefer cool weather and consistent moisture to flower brilliantly every season [so be sure to check with your local garden center to make sure your zone is good for the variety of tulip you would like to plant].
-There are early-, middle-, and late-spring blooming varieties to choose from.
+There is early-, middle-, and late-spring blooming varieties to choose from.
 Do research when planning the landscape so you can be assured the tulips will bloom when you plan for them to perform.
 Below is an excerpt on tulip bulbs from the Illinois Getting Started Garden Guide.

 - Botanical name — Tulipa spp. and hybrids